The Eighth Year of Xianhe (The Guiyi Year, 333 AD)

 The Nine Bestowments were nine sets of precious treasures traditionally granted by the Emperor to a servant who had demonstrated outstanding service.
 In practice, ever since the time of Wang Mang, a minister receiving the Nine Bestowments was almost always a prelude to his usurpation of the throne.

-Shi Hu removed all the old ministers and officials that had held office under Shi Le, and replaced them with members of his own faction, and so dominated the government.
+Shi Hu removed all the old ministers and officials that had held office under Shi Le, and replaced them with members of his own faction, and his personal attendants held office while residing in the Terraces.
 He appointed the General Who Guards The Army Kui An as Deputy Director of the Left, and the Master of Writing Guo Yin as Deputy Director of the Right.
 He further ordered the Crown Prince's Palace to be renamed the Chongxun Palace, and the Empress Dowager Lady Liu (Shi Le’s wife) and her children, Shi Le’s other sons, were all relocated there.
 Shi Hu helped himself to all the finest of Shi Le’s former possessions, whether palace attendants, horses, carriages, clothing, or treasures, and moved them into his own Prime Minister's household.

 11. Cheng's two commandaries of Jianning and Zangke attempted to defect to Jin, but Li Shou attacked them again and captured them.